|

 HKEY_LOCAL_MACHINE\SOFTWARE\Cygnus\Cygwin\mounts v2

-automatically.
-It supports the following devices: /dev/null, /dev/zero, /dev/tty,
+within Cygwin automatically.
+It supports the following devices: /dev/null, /dev/zero,

-queue), /dev/random and /dev/urandom.
-These devices cannot be seen with the command
+message queue), /dev/random and /dev/urandom.
+These devices cannot be seen with the

-and the rest is as you like.
+begin with /dev/ and the rest is as you like.
 The only exception are tape devices.
-To identify if the
+To

-tape device is used as a rewind or a no-rewind device the name must not begin with n
+identify if the tape device is used as a rewind or a no-rewind device the name must not

 Some examples: